pi0x73/pi0x73.github.io/_pages/about.md

 student, researcher, developer (C/C++ , Python , JavaScript), pentester , blogger.
 usually participate in competitions and CTFs about cybersecurity.
 I use this blog as a personal portfolio , archive my achievements and share blogs and walkthroughs that I find interesting.
-Open to any remote job opportunities related to cybersecurity & infosec.

 ## Profiles & References
 HackTheBox [https://www.hackthebox.eu/profile/111862](https://www.hackthebox.eu/profile/111862)